The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Summary of main results

 In terms of (\ref{intro:scalings}) the dimensionless SDN problem in the unit sphere $\Omega$ consists of finding the eigenpairs $\{ \sigma, u\}$ satisfying \bsub \esub In the limit $\eps\to 0$, this problem is analyzed in \S \ref{stekDN:intro}, with the main result summarized in Proposition \ref{sdn:main_res}.

-In turn, the dimensionless SN problem for (\ref{sn:eig_0}) consists of finding the eigenpairs $\{\sigma, u\}$ satisfying \bsub \esub This problem is studied in \S \ref{stekN}, with the main result given in Proposition \ref{sn:main_res}.
+In turn, the dimensionless SN problem for (\ref{sn:eig_0}) consists of finding the eigenpairs $\{\sigma, u\}$ satisfying \bsub \esub This problem is studied in \S \ref{stekN}, with the main results given in Propositions \ref{sn:main_res} and \ref{sn:degen:main_res} that distinguish between non-resonant and near-resonant cases.
 For a single circular patch, the leading-order asymptotic behavior of the SN problem was thoroughly analyzed in \cite{Grebenkov25}.
 We will extend this previous analysis for the Steklov eigenvalues by determining a three-term asymptotic result that pertains to multiple well-separated, but arbitrary-shaped, patches.

-Finally, in \S \ref{sec:discussion} we discuss a few open problems.
+Finally, in \S \ref{sec:discussion} we discuss applications of the derived asymptotic results and summarize several open problems.